pivotal/docs-tap/README.md

 There is a great variety of spellings and misspellings of product names.
 JD suggests the following list:

-* Cloud Native Runtimes for Tanzu
+* Cloud Native Runtimes
-* Application Accelerator for Tanzu
+* Application Accelerator
-* Application Live View for Tanzu
+* Application Live View
 * Tanzu Build Service (not Service**s**)

-Optionally, consider using the complete product name at first use:
+But use the complete product name at first use:

 * Cloud Native Runtimes for VMware Tanzu
 * Application Accelerator for VMware Tanzu